 Current sharing between phases of the converter is achieved by the average current share loop in each phase IC.
 The output of the current sense amplifier is compared with the average current at the share bus.
-If current in a phase is smaller than the average current, the share adjust amplifier of the phase will pull down the starting point of the PWM ramp thereby increasing its duty cycle and output current; if current in a phase is larger than the average current, the share adjust amplifier of the PWM ramp thereby decreasing its duty cycle and output current; if current in a phase is larger than the average current, the share adjust amplifier of the PWM ramp thereby decreasing its duty cycle and output current.
+If current in a phase is smaller than the average current, the share adjust amplifier of the phase will pull down the starting point of the PWM ramp, thereby increasing its duty cycle and output current.
+In contrary, if current in a phase is larger than the average current, the share adjust amplifier of the phase will pull up the starting point of the PWM ramp thereby decreasing its duty cycle and output current.
 The current share amplifier is internally compensated so that the crossover frequency of the current share loop is much slower than that of the voltage loop and the two loops do not interact.
-For proper current sharing the output of current sense amplifier should not exceed (VCCL-1.4V) under all operating condition.

-IR3508Z THEORY OF OPERATION
+IR3506 THEORY OF OPERATION